mullican/rails/guides/source/security.md

 ### Session Hijacking

-WARNING: _Anyone who has a user's session ID is treated as that user._
+WARNING: _Anyone who has a user's session ID is indistiguishable from the actual user._

 As described above, the integrity of a user's session rests entirely in the secrecy of the session ID.
 If that ID can be uncovered by anyone other the intended user, the user's identity is compromised.
 The following are some common ways that a session might be hijacked: